 Intern posts are located in over 50 hospitals and primary care settings.
 All intern posts are incorporated into an Intern Training Network, which is led by an Intern Network Coordinator.
-The list of hospitals included in each network is provided in "Additional Intern Information" document on www.hse.ie
+The list of hospitals included in each network is provided in Appendix 11 - Medical Interns 2023 Additional Information.